Why Does The Pope Wear A Yamaka

 The two types of headwear are also designed differently.
 The traditional Jewish kippah or yarmulke is usually made of cloth and has eight corners, representing the eight days required to complete a complete circumcision.
 It also stands for the eight directions of compass.
 On the other hand, a papal mitre has an oval-shaped top with two points at either end, which signify spiritual power and authority.

-See also What Do You Wear Paintballing
+See also What To Wear To Trans Siberian Orchestra

 Despite their differences in design, both headwear items represent a sign of reverence for God and their respective religions.
 The Jewish kippah symbolizes submission to God while the papal mitre stands for spiritual supremacy over all Christians within the Roman Catholic Church.
 Although neither style of headwear may be considered unique to any particular religion, each serves its own purpose within its respective faith tradition.